-Form of Compensation: Compensating time, to be taken at a time mutually agreed to by the employee and the Leader.
+Form of Compensation: Compensating time, to be taken at a time mutually agreed to by the employee and the Clerk or the Secretary, as applicable.
 An employee may carry a balance of up to 120 hours of compensating time, but may not accrue more than 120 hours at any point in time.
-During the legislative session, the use of compensating time will be considered by a Leader in accordance with the provisions for use of vacation leave.
+During the legislative session, the use of compensating time will be considered by the Clerk or the Secretary in accordance with the provisions for use of vacation leave.